Treatments for Natural Menopause & Hot Flushes

 Temporary loss of libido, hot flushes, itchy skin, mental confusion, depression and mood swings, loss of control and difficult to reconcile mature adult life.

-Symptomatic relief can be achieved through diet change, herbs, homeopathy, nutritional supplements, exercise and some form of meditation, yoga and counselling.
+Symptomatic relief can be achieved through diet change, herbs, homeopathy, nutritional supplements, exercise and some form of meditation, yoga or counselling.

-Holistic Medicine Practitioners ( Naturopathy), treat the menopausal woman on all levels affected - mentally, emotionally and physically.
+Holistic Medicine Practitioners, like Naturopaths, treat menopausal women on all levels affected - mentally, emotionally and physically.

 One of the ways in which Holistic Medicine Practitioners do this, is by giving herbs that affect the hormonal balance to make a smoother transition from a menstruating to a non-menstruating woman.
-They can also balance the mental, emotional and physical levels with a constitutional homeopathic remedy.
+They can also balance the mental, emotional and physical levels with constitutional homeopathic remedies.

 When treating menopause with diet, focus on foods that will be both supportive and protective of your heart and bones.
-There have been several studies showing that the postmenopausal woman can reverse bone loss with calcium supplementation and weight bearing exercise.
+There have been several studies showing that postmenopausal women can reverse bone loss with calcium supplementation and weight bearing exercise, combined with a diet rich in vegetables, and low in sugar.

 It is important to eat food that is rich in absorbable forms of minerals, especially calcium and magnesium.